 Briefly… both Spanish and Italian are pretty easy to learn to pronounce.
 If you know one, then it’s trivial to learn to pronounce the other.

 Most vowels and consonants in Spanish and Italian are pronounced the same.
 Both languages get pretty heavy on vowel usage, with tripthongs in regular usage (Spanish: ¿Qué queríais hacer?
 Italian: Che vuoi fare?)

 But there are some big differences between Italian and Spanish pronunciation that can trip up a language learner.
 Here are some of the most important ones from the perspective of a learner.

 1. Italian can have consonants following the letter “s”, and Spanish cannot.
 For example, spaghetti.
 Spanish have the same word, and it’s espaguetis.

 2. Spanish tends to accentuate the trilled “r” when it’d doubled (correr) or after a consonant (alrededor).
-The emphasis is less harsh in Italian.
+The emphasis is not as strong in Italian.

 3. Italian is naturally very sing-songy.
 Spanish is usually not, and is often described as being spoken very “quickly” by language learners.
 Spanish can have a sing-songy accent in some parts of the world, like in Argentina (where it was heavily influenced by Italian migrants) or in Medellín, Colombia.